lemlac/mulem/docs/reference.md

 A number after the `#` makes it a fixed length array `type#N`.
 Arrays are fixed length by default; however, immutable arrays can be shadowed with different type, so this only matters for mutable arrays.
 Items are separated with commas (`,`).

 The hash symbol is also used for accessing an array, giving a clear visible mirror between the two.
-Other languages use `[]` for indexing, but that is reserved for a nother meaning in Mu which is explained below.
+Other languages use `[]` for indexing, but that is reserved for a nother meaning in Mulang which is explained below.

 ```mu
 list: Float#4 = [1, 2, 3, 4]